naver/covid19-nmt/README.md

 You can also decode the keyboard inputs interactively (no _INPUT_ and _OUTPUT_) by using the option `--buffer-size 1`.

+#### Notes:
+- The source language `src` is not a placeholder, but a literal "src" (this is only to tell Fairseq it should use `dict.src.txt` as source dictionary).
+- If you get a pickling error when running this command, this is probably because of a corrupted checkpoint file.
+In this case, try downloading the files manually from [here](Covid19/checkpoint_best.pt.part1?raw=true) and [here](Covid19/checkpoint_best.pt.part2?raw=true) (and then concatenate them).

 ## Domain-specific translation
 In order to translate in the _medical_ domain, use the option `--medical`